23 Oct 2019

 Phase 3 of the Science Park completed construction in April 2016.
 This project was one of the Government’s initiatives to boost the development of green technology in Hong Kong and to attract high-tech investment by private companies.
 It can accommodate about 150 green technology companies and create 4,000 research and development positions of green technology in the territory.

-Another case in point is the Dunwell Enviro-Tech (Holdings) Ltd at the Yuen Long Industrial Estate which provides used oil and waste water treatment, recycling and reuse services.
+Another case in point is Dunwell Enviro-Tech (Holdings) Ltd at Yuen Long Industrial Estate which provides used oil and waste water treatment, recycling and reuse services.
 Dunwell turns waste lubricating oil into cost-effective finished oil using its patented vibrating membrane advanced treatment (VMAT) technology.